JoeyStrandnes/Applied-IoT-1DT305/Software/README.md

-#### Platform
+### Platform

 ###### This section will describe the platform used to handle the data from the sensor/LOPY4 device.
 This code uses LoRaWAN over The Things Network combined with Ubidots to display the data on a dashboard.
 This solution is entirely based on cloud application so no local installation/configuration is needed!
+The Things Network simplifies LoRaWAN extremely since it handles all the server related things and there are built in configuration in my LoRa Gateway.
+Ubidots has a lot of different display options and is perfect for this type of project.

 1. The Things Network: Payload Format